 6. Use AI to Bridge Context Gaps

-AI tools that capture meeting decisions, generate summaries, and surface relevant context can eliminate dozens of daily app switches.
-The key is using AI that is integrated into your workflow — not yet another standalone tool.
-When your AI assistant lives inside your meeting and collaboration platform, it already has the context your team needs without anyone opening a new tab.
+People constantly switch apps to find context.
+AI tools that capture meeting decisions and generate summaries eliminate dozens of daily app switches.
+The key is using AI integrated into your workflow—when your AI assistant lives inside your collaboration platform, it already has the context your team needs.

 7. Redesign Your Meeting-to-Action Pipeline